-- Precipitation Flooding - Occurs when rain intensity exceeds capacity of our storm drain systems due to blockages or naturally depressed elevations.
+- Precipitation Flooding - This occurs when rain intensity exceeds the capacity of our storm drain systems due to blockages or naturally depressed elevations.

-- Storm Flooding - Is caused by storm surges resulting from events such as hurricanes and nor'easters and is directly related to land elevation and proximity to coastline.
+- Storm Flooding - Is caused by storm surges resulting from events such as hurricanes and nor'easters and is directly related to land elevation and proximity to the coastline.
 High tides magnify this storm damage.

-- Tidal Flooding - Is caused by tidal variations and is directly related to land elevation and proximity to coastline.
+- Tidal Flooding - Is caused by tidal variations and is directly related to land elevation and proximity to the coastline.
 Tidal flooding may occur on a regular basis due to normal moon cycles and is exacerbated by wind speeds and directions, sea level rise, and other types of flooding.

-Flood Mitigation involves cost-effective measures taken now to avoid the loss of life and reduce future damages from natural hazards and their effects to public facilities, homes, and other improved property.
-By implementing flood mitigation measures you may prevent future damage to your property resulting from flood and potentially lower your flood insurance premium.
+Flood Mitigation involves cost-effective measures taken now to avoid the loss of life and reduce future damages from natural hazards and their effects on public facilities, homes, and other improved properties.
+By implementing flood mitigation measures you may prevent future damage to your property resulting from floods and potentially lower your flood insurance premium.